No One Is Talking About This: End of year honours and legacy

 It was included in The New York Times Notable Books of the Year for 2021, a list that encompasses 100 works across a variety formats.
 Further, The New York Times named it one of the 10 Best Books of 2021.
 Lockwood is the only writer with both fiction and nonfiction works selected as the 10 Best Books of the Year by The New York Times.
 Four years earlier, Priestdaddy had been on the 2017 list, so she also holds the record for the shortest span between repeat appearances on the list.

 According to at least one holistic, it appeared on more books-of-the-year lists than any other novel of 2021, edging over The Love Songs of W.E.B.
 Du Bois, Crossroads, and Harlem Shuffle; this included high-profile ones created by The Washington Post, TIME, NPR, The Telegraph, The Times, and The Guardian.
 Literary Hubs Emily Temple compiled the exhaustive and comprehensive assessment of critic attitudes towards literature from 2021, calling it an "Ultimate Best Books of 2021 List"; she determined that altogether 19 mainstream magazines and outlets explicitly named the book as a critical or important work of the year on their own platforms.
 It tied Patrick Radden Keefe's Empire of Pain: The Secret History of the Sackler Dynasty for the most notoriety out of any work from the year based on this criterion.

 In 2024, The Atlantic included No One Is Talking About This among its list of Great American Novels, comprising 136 novels since 1925, from The Great Gatsby to contemporary peers such as A Brief History of Seven Killings and Lost Children Archive.

+In a similar appraisal in 2026, Vox's Constance Grady wrote: "Lockwood turns the experience of being extremely online in the late 2010s into a Joycean stream-of-consciousness parable, with ravishing, extraordinary sentences."